verdaccio/verdaccio/SECURITY.md

 Please follow these rules when testing/reporting vulnerabilities:
 * Do not take advantage of the vulnerability you have discovered, for example by downloading more data than is necessary to demonstrate the vulnerability.
-* Do not read, modify or delete data that isn't you own.
+* Do not read, modify or delete data that isn't your own.
 * We ask that you do not to disclosure the problem to third parties until it has been resolved.

 What we promise: